 Crime novelist Denise Mina is the author of a trilogy of

-convicted of killing a serial killer.
-The Field of Blood (2005) is
+psychiatrist, convicted of killing a serial killer.
+The Field of

-Mina also writes short stories, one of which, ‘Helena and the
+Denise also writes short stories, one of which, ‘Helena and

 Association Macallan Short Story Dagger.
 Two short stories and a